-Observe then that LAlg is a quasivariety, since it is the class of algebras determined by adding a finite number of implications to the theory of PreLAlg.
-Example 3 shows that these implications cannot be "transformed" into an equivalent set of identities, since in that case LAlg would then be a subvariety of PreLAlg and then it would be stable in it under quotients, and this is not the case.
-As a consequence LAlg is not a variety of algebras.
+Observe then that LAIg is a quasivariety, since it is the class of algebras determined by adding a finite number of implications to the theory of PreLAIg.
+Example 3 shows that these implications cannot be "transformed"

 Proposition 4.5.
 The category LAIg of L-algebras is a normal subtractive category.